yegor256/blog/_drafts/_refactoring.md

 if you are a procedural programmer.
 If your code is object-oriented, they
 [must go away]({% pst 2014/may/2014-05-05-oop-alternative-to-utility-classes %}).
-In Spring Boot there are 7,482 `static` keywords, which means one per each 32 lines of code.
+In Spring Boot there are 7,482 `static` keywords, which means one for every 32 lines of code.
-To the contrary, in Takes we have 310 `static`-s, which is every 496 lines.
+To the contrary, in Takes we have 310 `static`-s, which is one every 496 lines.

-Compare these numbers with statistics about NULL and you will see that getting rid of static is a more complex task.
+Compare these numbers with the statistics about NULL and you will see that getting rid of `static` is a more complex task.

 ## Apply Static Analysis